jjwebdev1865/terraform/chapter_notes/00_usefule_commands.md

 # Commands

+## terraform output -json
-- Note: started at the end of section 5
+- shows the outputs of the current environment.
+- NOTE: if only in plan stage, will NOT show

 ## terraform state list
 - shows the current resources active and associated with the current terminal directory